zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

    export TOOLCHAIN_VER=RG-2017.8-linux
    export XTENSA_CORE=cavs2x_LX6HiFi3_2017_8

-The bottom three variables are specific to each version of CAVS / ACE; refer to your board's documentation for their values.
+The bottom three variables are specific to each version of cAVS / ACE; refer to your board's documentation for their values.

 Programming and Debugging